 Please note it is PER UNIT PRICE – the price of the item per unit (in overseas warehouse currency it was received).
 And also enter the quantity amount of the same item field.
 If it is 1 set in your invoice and receipt it is 1 unit.
 For example quantity = 1) if total price is 20 of two identical items, declare with quantity = 2, unit price per item = 10) If your invoice and receipt says 1 set (of 3 pcs) is total USD 20, declare with quantity = 1, unit price per item = 20.

 When you are doing the declaration the field “Unit Price” is the PRICE of the item for 1 UNIT.
 The declaration should also be in the home currency- if it is in the US warehouse it should be in USD, if Japan in Yen, if Hong Kong in HKD, etc.

 Select “I agree” and click the “Submit” button when all is done.

 Check the Total Amount (DO NOT include shipping fees from seller) in your Declaration and make sure it is the same as your receipt or invoice!

 Note: If you have made a wrong declaration the local courier may not be able to help you with any claim so please double check your declaration.

 That is it, you are DONE!
 3 easy steps to get your shipment faster from our warehouses straight to your doorstep in the Philippines!

-Tip: If it has already checked in you should see the status of your shipment on “Arrived at Overseas Warehouse” in Parcel Management.
+Tip: If it has already been checked in you should see the status of your shipment on “Arrived at Overseas Warehouse” in Parcel Management.
 If it is not there yet please wait until it checks in, it takes 1-2 working days (warehouse time and excluding weekends) after it is delivered to our Overseas Warehouse.
 If it doesn’t please contact our website chat and provide your tracking number.